 Still from the puppet film

-How to Raise a Revolution, by Brian Dang.
-Art direction by Asha Dore. |
+How to Raise a Revolution by Brian Dang. |

 |

 The term parley derives from the French verb parler: to speak.
 Historically, a parley was a meeting between adversaries in order to negotiate an end to battle.
 To signal a willingness to talk peaceably, armies would run up a white flag.
+In a parley, people of vastly different opinions and experiences make themselves vulnerable by holding conflicting truths together.

 Creating is a solitary act, and isolation can make art rigid.
 By committing to an ongoing process of writing, feedback, and production, we surrender the lone struggle and move forward in collaboration.
-Issue # 3 is out! |
+Watch the 2025 Season Announcement |

 Upcoming